AuxXxilium/arc-utils/README.md

 ---

-## App Installer (for Apps with online activation)
+## App Installer 1.0.2

+Install and activate the following apps on your Arc or Xpenology NAS:
-- Active Backup for Business (2.7.1-23235)
+- Active Backup for Business (3.0.0-24638)
 - Active Backup for Business G Suite (2.2.5-14029)
 - Active Backup for Business Office 365 (2.6.0-14071)
 - Advanced Media Extensions (4.0.0-4025)
 - Surveillance Video Extension (1.0.0-0015)

+Patch the following apps on your Arc or Xpenology NAS:
+- Mail-Plus Server (3.3.0-21523)
+- Surveillance Station (9.2.0-11289 / 9.2.3-11755)
+- Virtual Machine Manager (2.7.0-12229)

-Howto use:
+How-to use:
-1. Download the appinstaller script to your Xpenology NAS.
+1. Download the appinstaller script to your Arc or Xpenology NAS.
 2. Execute the script with the command below to install and activate the app.

 This needs to run as 'root' (Usage at own risk):